ancandi/Force-Dark-Mode-Exceptions/README.md

 ---
 ## AND1 UserScripts — all of my userscripts. ⬇
 > Otherwise, check out the full source code and technical documentation at **[github.com/ancandi](https://github.com/ancandi)**.
+> Note: A lot of these I made for mobile users in mind, EXCEPT **Force Dark Mode Exceptions**.
 ---

 #### 🚀 Video Bitrate O/BA